 Educational Service Districts improve the quality, equity, and efficiency of educational programs through partnerships with K-12 education, early learning, higher education, and public and private organizations.
 We coordinate 100+ programs in King and Pierce counties, including Bainbridge Island and employ more than 400 staff members including administrators, educators and support personnel.

 35 School Districts

-We provide programs and services to 35 school districts, 200 private schools and 9 charter schools in King and Pierce counties, including Bainbridge Island.
+We provide programs and services to 35 school districts, 291 private schools, 10 charter schools, and 2 tribal compact school in King and Pierce counties, including Bainbridge Island.

 Our programs are funded primarily by entrepreneurial means.
 We apply for and receive competitive state, federal and private grants.

 Welcome to Administrative and Management Services PSESD works in partnership with school districts to provide strategic leadership in managing services at the school district administrative level in support of ensuring success for each child, eliminating the opportunity gap, and helping eliminate racial inequities that impact student achievement.
 We offer cost-saving insurance pools and create interagency cooperatives to support all aspects of school administrative, business and communications functions.
 These functions are available to public, private and charter schools.
 Browse our offerings and discover what we can do for you.